alexs2112/University-Notes/2023-Winter/ARKY328/23 - Late Roman Republic 1.md

  - Increased avenues for social competition, new rooms added to the atrium house design
  - Peristyle used to support domestic rituals and bolster political careers, very different from the private spaces of Greek houses
 	 - No andron or evidence of gender divisions
-	 - Oeci and exedrae used for reception, not private activitiess
+	 - Oeci and exedrae used for reception, not private activities